 The information you choose to collect will depend heavily on your business, products and services.

-Whilst extra data will be beneficial to you, be mindful of overdoing it when adding form fields.
-Visitors will be less inclined to fill out forms if they are too lengthy.
+While extra data will be beneficial, be mindful of overdoing it when adding form fields.
+Visitors will be less inclined to fill out forms that are too lengthy.

 Interviews

-Interviews can be costly and long-winded, but they're the gold standard when it comes to gathering information on your customers.
+Interviews can be costly and long-winded, but they're the gold standard for gathering customer information.

-You may choose to carry out customer interviews to supplement the information you have already put together for your buyer personas.
+You may choose to conduct customer interviews to supplement the information you have already gathered for your buyer personas.

-As shown above, there are lots of options to create buyer personas using data that has already been collected for you.
-If you need any further information on buyer personas or want to know more about incorporating them into your marketing strategy, speak to one of us at Flowbird today.
+As shown above, many options exist for creating buyer personas using already collected data.
+If you need further information on buyer personas or want to know more about incorporating them into your marketing strategy, speak to one of us at Flowbird today.